Rivendael/FastMssql/README.md

 - Microsoft SQL Server (any recent version)

 ### From Source (Development)
+Ensure you have Docker, Rust, and Python installed.
 If you want to build from source or contribute to development:

 1. Clone the repository: